Photosynq/helpers/docs/documentation.md

 ## MathMEAN

-Calculate the variance from an array of numbers.
+Calculate the mean from an array of numbers.
 The function fails if the array is empty or has invalid values.

 ### Parameters